k2sebeom/hpc-connector-on-ec2/README.md

 http://\<public ip address\>:8443

+(If you want to connect to the portal through 80 or 443 port, you can follow [these steps](https://support.nice-software.com/support/solutions/articles/1000053839-enginframe-https-with-httpd))

 ![Enginframe](src/pic10.png)

 If you click on "Workspace", you will be addressed to log in.
 You can use username of "efadmin" and password you configured during the installation.